How to Encode Text to Binary Online: A Complete Guide to Binary Encoding, Character Representation, and Practical Applications

 Output: 00110100 00110010

 The digits 4 and 2 are encoded as their ASCII character values (52 and 50), not as the integer forty-two.
-This is an important distinction: binary encoding treats your input as text, not as a mathematical number.
+This catches people off guard sometimes: binary encoding treats your input as text, not as a math problem.

 Input: @#!